-26 Early help
+25 Early help

-26.1 The School understands that providing early help is more effective in promoting the welfare of children than reacting later.
+25.1 Early help is support for children of all ages as soon as a problem emerges at any point in a child's life that improves resilience and outcomes or reduces the chance of a problem getting worse.
+Working Together to Safeguard Children provides detailed guidance on the Early Help process.
+The School understands that providing early help is more effective in promoting the welfare of children than reacting later.
 Early help means providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to the teenage years.

-- 26.2 The School's safeguarding training includes guidance about the early help process and prepares all staff to identify children who may benefit from early help.
+- 25.2 The School's safeguarding training includes guidance about the early help process and prepares all staff to identify children who may benefit from early help.
 Staff are mindful of specific safeguarding issues and those pupils who may face additional safeguarding challenges.
-Staff should be particularly alert to the potential need for early help for a child who: - 26.2.1 is disabled or has certain health conditions and has specific additional needs; - 26.2.2 has special education needs or disabilities (SEND) (whether or not they have a statutory Education, Health and Care Plan); - 26.2.3 is a young carer; - 26.2.4 has a mental health need; - 26.2.5 is showing signs of being drawn into antisocial or criminal behaviour, including gang involvement and association with organised crime groups; - 26.2.6 is frequently missing / goes missing from care or home; - 26.2.7 is misusing drugs or alcohol themselves; - 26.2.8 is at risk of modern slavery, trafficking sexual or criminal exploitation; - 26.2.9 is in a family circumstance presenting challenges for the child such as substance abuse, adult mental health problems or domestic abuse; - 26.2.10 has a family member in prison or is affected by parental offending; - 26.2.11 is looked after or has returned home to their family from care; - 26.2.12 is at risk of being radicalised or exploited; - 26.2.13 is a privately fostered child; - 26.2.14 is at risk of 'honour' based abuse such as Female Genital Mutilation (FGM) or Forced Marriage or; - 26.2.15 is persistently absent from education, including persistently absent for part of the school day. - 26.3 A member of staff or volunteer who considers that a pupil may benefit from early help should keep a written record of their concerns (see paragraph 45 and Appendix 3) in the first instance and discuss this with the DSL.
+Staff should be particularly alert to the potential need for early help for a child who: - 25.2.1 is disabled or has certain health conditions and has specific additional needs; - 25.2.2 has special education needs or disabilities (SEND) (whether or not they have a statutory Education, Health and Care Plan); - 25.2.3 is a young carer; - 25.2.4 has a mental health need; - 25.2.5 is showing signs of being drawn into antisocial or criminal behaviour, including gang involvement and association with organised crime groups; - 25.2.6 is frequently missing / goes missing from education, home or care; - 25.2.7 is misusing drugs or alcohol themselves; - 25.2.8 is at risk of modern slavery, trafficking sexual and / or criminal exploitation; - 25.2.9 is in a family circumstance presenting challenges for the child such as substance abuse, adult mental health problems or domestic abuse; - 25.2.10 has a parent or carer in custody or is affected by parental offending; - 25.2.11 is looked after or has returned home to their family from care; - 25.2.12 is at risk of being radicalised or exploited; - 25.2.13 is a privately fostered child; - 25.2.14 is at risk of 'honour' based abuse such as Female Genital Mutilation (FGM) or Forced Marriage or; - 25.2.15 has unexplainable and / or persistent absence from education, including persistently absences for part of the school day. - 25.3 A member of staff or volunteer who considers that a pupil may benefit from early help should keep a written record of their concerns (see paragraph 45 and Appendix 3) in the first instance and discuss this with the DSL.
 The DSL will consider the appropriate action to take in accordance with the HSCP referral threshold document and will support staff in liaising with other agencies and setting up an inter-agency assessment as appropriate.

-- 26.4 If early help is appropriate, the DSL will generally take the lead on liaising with other agencies and setting up an inter-agency assessment as appropriate.
-Staff may be required to support other agencies and professionals in an early help assessment, in some cases as the lead practitioner. - 26.5 The matter will be kept under review and consideration will be given to a referral to Children's Social Care for assessment for statutory services if the pupil's situation appears to be getting worse or does not appear to be getting better.
+- 25.4 If early help is appropriate, the DSL will generally take the lead on liaising with other agencies and setting up an inter-agency assessment as appropriate.
+Staff may be required to support other agencies and professionals in an early help assessment, in some cases as the lead practitioner. - 25.5 The matter will be kept under review and consideration will be given to a referral to Children's Social Care for assessment for statutory services if the pupil's situation appears to be getting worse or does not appear to be getting better.

-27 What to do if staff have a concern about a pupil's welfare
+26 What to do if staff have a concern about a pupil's welfare